Grohden/nice-animals-flutter/README.md

 ## Why this?

-I was curious about how much work would take to rewrite [nice animals](https://github.com/Grohden/nice-animals/) using flutter
-I did this for these reasons, i need to see how different flutter is from the standard ~~bad designed~~ android API
+I was curious about how much work would take to rewrite [nice animals](https://github.com/Grohden/nice-animals/) using flutter, i need to see how different flutter is from the standard ~~bad designed~~ android API

 ## Notes